Wienproject/Price-Prediction-AirBNB-Berlin/README.md

 ## Business Question

-- In which areas are the most potential to  expand this business?
+- In which areas are the most potential to  expand this business category?
 - Are some features having impacts to the accommodation price?
 - Which type of room are most to be found in each neighbourhood group?
-- Is the neighbourhood of the most expensive accommodation located in the same as its neighbourhood group (district) ?
+- Is the neighbourhood with the most expensive accommodation located in the same as its neighbourhood group (district) ?
 - Does the sightseeing area have impact on the price and accommodations distribution?